-Just a few short years ago, for example, all of our storage solutions on our mobile devices, our computers, and our laptops (as well as most data centers) was “dumb storage”.
+Just a few short years ago, all of our storage solutions on our mobile devices, our computers, and our laptops were “dumb storage”.

 You could only physically access the files available on that storage when you had physical interaction with the storage solutions themselves.

-Like plugging in your pen-drive or portable hard-disk into an USB, or by inserting CD.
+Like plugging in your pen-drive or portable hard-disk into a USB, or by inserting a CD.

 While taking advantage of files over the internet or collaborating with others on these digital files was not even come across the mind.